Dr. Cliff C. Morris, Jr.

 And Your Family

 Welcome to my website.
-Here you can learn about Me, My Life and What God Has led me to do.
+Here you can learn about me, my life and the tasks God has inspired me to complete with His guidance.

 It is said, "If a person finds a job they love, they will never work for the rest of their lives."
 I have had the great privilege of enjoying a lifestyle well beyond what I would have believed.

-I was formerly dean and professor of mathematics at the west campus of Valencia Community College located at 1800 South Kirkman Road, Orlando, Florida 32811-2302.
+I was formerly Dean and Professor of Mathematics at the west campus of Valencia College located at 1800 South Kirkman Road, Orlando, Florida 32811-2302.
 I am now enjoying a busy retirement schedule that includes some teaching.
 I have had the privilege of instructing every mathematics course in the range from algebra through Calculus.
 The full time staff of 27 faculty with at least 60 additional adjunct faculty and part time staff helped nearly 65 000 students annually at Valencia's four campuses..

 I am a double alumnus of the Florida Agricultural and Mechanical University (FAMU) in Tallahassee, Florida where I majored in both Mathematics and Mathematics Education.
 I have doctorates in both Theology and Mathematics Education from the United Bible College and Seminary (Orlando, Florida) and the University of South Florida (Tampa, Florida), respectively.